 Finding an efficient method to reclaim bulk materials like dry cement or fly ash can present a dilemma when using traditional storage facilities.
 You already have less space to store product and bulk material handling is usually less efficient because of the structural design.
 For your business, this can mean extra costs lost to material that cannot be reclaimed over time.

-Dome silos, especially those constructed by Dome Technology, can make the whole process of handling bulk material much easier.
+A dome by Dome Technology can make the whole process of handling bulk material much easier.
 These structures are already better equipped for bulk material storage because they can utilize a higher percentage of internal structure volume than a warehouse or even a traditional silo.

 Domes can also be designed to meet multiple material handling configurations.
 Useful reclamation systems that can be employed in dome silos include the mechanical screw and the fluidized floor.